White Sox vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has 65 hits with seven doubles, a triple, 26 home runs and 35 walks.
+- Pete Alonso has put up 65 hits with seven doubles, a triple, 26 home runs and 36 walks.
 He has driven in 62 runs with three stolen bases.

 Alonso Recent Games